-Urine
+• Urine

-The urine will be collected when you register for the study, on the day you start AZD5363 treatment, after four and 12 weeks of combination treatment and again when you stop treatment.
+The urine will be collected when you register for the study, on the day you start treatment, after four weeks, after 12 weeks and again when you stop treatment.
 The sample will be all the urine produced in the 24 hour period preceding your hospital visit.

-Buccal (cheek) Swab
+• Buccal (cheek) Swab